 Online CE Master's Degree

 The CECE Department offers a completely online MS program in Civil Engineering.
-This is a 30-hour program with a final comprehensive component is equivalent to the 3 options of our in-person MS program.
+This is a 30-hour program with a final comprehensive component of your choice.
+The 3 options, course only, are similar to our in-person MS program.
 This is a general MS Program that is not concentration dependent.
-The courses offered within this online program are the following:
+The courses generally offered within this online program are the following:

 CE 5310 | Numerical Methods in Engineering |